Clinical Quality Improvement Programs

 Other Health System (SMHC and SMCH) Courses

-These courses support the development of lean capabilities required for a culture of continuous improvement and a lean transformation.
+These courses support the development of improvement capabilities to progress the culture of continuous improvement at Stanford Medicine Children's Health.
 Open to Stanford Medicine faculty of all ranks and lines.